ML & Investing Part 1: From Linear Regression to Ensembles of Decision Stumps

 One of the (very few) general ideas in machine learning that can be applied to almost any machine learning problem to improve results is the following: use ensembles, not individual models.
-That is, if you have a few different models that each works reasonably well on its own, combining them all together — say, by averaging their predictions — will usually work even better.
+That is, if you have a few different models that each work reasonably well on their own, combining them all together — say, by averaging their predictions — will usually work even better.
 You can think of this as a wisdom-of-the-crowd effect.

 The Netflix prize was a famous example of this.
 Both the winning algorithm and the runner-up were ensembles of over a hundred different models.
 When those two were combined together, the results improved even further.

 Boosted decision stumps take this idea to an extreme.
 They use a severely limited type of model — even simpler than linear regression — called a decision stump.
 Each stump asks a yes/no question about one feature of the input and then makes a guess based on that answer alone.
 For example, here is a stump that guesses someone's gender based solely on whether their height is above 5' 7" or not:

 An individual stump like this will usually be a very poor predictor of the label.
 However, as we will see, by combining many stumps, we can produce an ensemble model that is more accurate than linear regression.

 I will describe boosting in the classification setting, where our goal is to predict a label of 1 or 0, success or failure.
 The regression version differs in some details but is broadly similar.

 Rather than building a collection of independent models and then averaging their predictions, as suggested above, boosting works by building a sequence of models, where each is dependent on the ones built before.
 Specifically, each new model is built to try to fix the mistakes made by the previous model.